The Forest Hills Festival Cut: Release

 The Forest Hills premiered at Smodcastle Cinemas, a theatre in Atlantic Highlands, New Jersey, on March 11, 2023.
 It was released on October 4, 2024.

+The film gained massive attention because it marked the final acting role of The Shining actress Shelley Duvall, ending her 20-year retirement.
+Because of her health and physical limitations at the time, much of her work was done remotely or in short sequences.
+After the initial early screenings, the team managed to film additional sequences and flesh out her role more, making the "Festival Cut" substantially different from that first rushed edit.

 Reception

 Cody Hamman of JoBlo.com gave the film a rating of 6 out of 10.
 "I was impressed by Mendez, had fun spotting familiar faces in the supporting cast, and loved seeing Duvall again.
 I can’t say I found The Forest Hills to be an ideal viewing experience.
 Trippy, scattered, 'is this real or not?' movies just aren’t for me, so this isn’t the sort of movie I would turn to for entertainment.
 I’m glad I saw it once, but it’s not something I could watch multiple times."

 In his review on Bloody Disgusting, Paul Lê rated it with 1.5/5 skulls saying it is "a confusing psychological werewolf movie (...)
 This feels more like an endurance test than a movie, and not in a rewarding way either."